gopijammula/Devops_Notes/Terraform/imp_questions.md

 In summary, the "terraform init" command is the first step you should take when starting a new Terraform project or when changing to a new configuration directory.
 It sets up the necessary environment for Terraform to function correctly and ensures that your Terraform configuration is valid and ready to be applied.

 ----------
-## What do you understand about Terraform Cloud?
+## What do you understand about Terraform Destroy?
 The terraform destroy command is used in Terraform to destroy the Terraform-managed infrastructure.
 When you run the terraform destroy command, Terraform calculates the difference between the current state of the infrastructure and the desired state defined in your Terraform configuration files, and then destroys the resources that are not in the desired state.

 The terraform destroy command is used to remove resources that were created using Terraform, but it should be used with caution, as it can permanently delete resources and data.
 Before running the terraform destroy command, you should review the resources that Terraform plans to destroy, to ensure that you are not accidentally destroying resources that you need.